bobaekang/icjia-research-hub/docs/guide/README.md

 #### Searching Datasets

-You can use any of the following information on Dataset, and any combination thereof, for a search term:
+You can use any of the following information on Dataset for a search term:

 - Title
 - Date (Updated)